The Impacts of Teacher Training and Parental Engagement on Kindergarten Quality in Ghana

-In addition, the teacher training reduced teacher turnover in the private sector.
-Specifically, the training reduced the probability that a teacher would leave the kindergarten classroom by the third term from 43.5% to 12.3% (teacher training condition) and 17.4% (teacher and parent training condition).
+Teachers’ professional well-being: The program led to some impacts on teachers’ professional well-being, reducing teacher burnout for all teachers, and teacher turnover in the private sector.
+Specifically, the training reduced the probability that a teacher would leave the kindergarten classroom by the third term from 44 percent to 12 percent (teacher training program) and 17 percent (teacher and parent training program).
 Notably, in private schools the program reduced turnover to levels similar to the public sector.
+One year after the program ended, teachers were still using more developmentally appropriate practices and reported lower levels of burnout than comparison group teachers.

 Careful consideration must be given as to why the parenting component had negative impacts on child development, as parental involvement has been shown to be important for children’s learning and development.
 Parents may require much more intensive training than the brief intervention tested in QP4G.
 This should be a topic for further research.
 Results from the qualitative parent and teacher interviews also revealed important areas of alignment and misalignment between parents’ and teachers’ perceptions and goals for children’s ECE experiences.
 These results demonstrate that efforts to engage parents in ECE should consider parent-teacher relationships.

 Finally, the program was found to be equally effective in the public and private sector, suggesting that the conditions for teachers may not differ greatly across the sectors and that trainings could be useful for teachers in both public and private schools.

 The QP4G training materials are now publicly available upon request.
 If you would like to request access, please submit this Google Form.
 The evaluation datasets are also publicly available: Baseline, Midline, and Endline.